-Source: SEO & ACI Europe Airport Industry Connectivity Report Note: ACI Europe airport members only.
-Connectivity is de
+Source: SEO & ACI Europe Airport Industry Connectivity Report

-ACI Europe airport members only.
+Note: ACI Europe airport members only.
 Connectivity is defined as the number of direct and indirect connections, weighted for the quality of those connections.
 Connectivity is expressed in CNUs (Connectivity Units).
 See for example Burghouwt et al. (2009).